Giorgio Forattini

-Giorgio Forattini (born March 14, 1931) is an Italian drawer, cartoonist and journalist.
-Since 1973 his cartoons have been published on the chief Italian newspapers.
-Forattini comments "with a corrosive and irreverent humor, the events of Italian and international political life."
+Giorgio Forattini (14 March 1931 – 4 November 2025) was an Italian editorial cartoonist, caricaturist, and illustrator.
+From 1973 forward his cartoons have been published on the chief Italian newspapers.
+Forattini commented "with a corrosive and irreverent humor, the events of Italian and international political life."
 His cartoons have been published in many collections, including Referendum reverendum (1974), Quattro anni di storia italiana (1977), Nudi alla meta (1985), Insciaquà (1990), Bossic Instinct (1993), Il libro a colori del post-comunismo (1998), Foratt pride (2000), Oltre la Fifa (2002), Il Signore degli Agnelli (2004), Regimen (2006), Vaffancolor (2007), Revoluscon (2008), Satiromantico (2009), Siamo uomini o giornalisti?
-(2010), Eurodeliri (2011), Fateci la carità (2012), Napoleonitano (2013), Arieccoci (2016), Abbecedario della politica (2017).
+(2010), Eurodeliri (2011), Fateci la carità (2012), Napoleonitano (2013), Arieccoci (2016), and Abbecedario della politica (2017).

-Biography
+Life and career

-Forattini was born in Rome on March 14, 1931.
+Forattini was born in Rome on 14 March 1931.
 His parents were both from Rome.
 His father, a chemist, was originally from Guastalla, Reggio Emilia, while his mother was of Istrian Italian origin.

 He graduated from classical high school, then enrolled in the Faculty of Architecture at the University of Rome.
 He married very young, therefore he abandoned his studies and began looking for work.
-Forattini was employed in many capacities, including: consultant for a music publishing house, actor, worker in a hydrocarbon industry and salesman.
+Forattini was employed in many capacities, including: consultant for a music publishing house, actor, worker in the hydrocarbon industry, and salesman.

-In the early seventies, he took part in a competition organized by the political newspaper Paese Sera.
+In the early nineteen seventies, he took part in a competition organized by the political newspaper Paese Sera.
 Forattini stated: “I created a strip with a protagonist named Stradivarius, a sales rep. He was a bit romantic, he loved music and when he got home he would play the violin with a wig on his head."
-He won the competition, and was hired as a drawer and graphic designer, collaborating to the layout of the newspaper.
+He won the competition, and was hired as a draughtsman and graphic designer, collaborating to the layout of the newspaper.

-On May 14, 1974 he proposed a cartoon to illustrate the news of the day: the victory of the "No" in the divorce referendum.
+On 14 May 1974 he proposed a cartoon to illustrate the news of the day: the victory of the "No" in the divorce referendum.
 The cartoon was published on the newspaper's front page.
-His activity is considered journalistic, in fact since 1975, after passing the state exam, he was registered as a professional journalist in the Order of Journalists of Lazio.
-His career continued at Panorama, with which he still collaborates to this day, and finally arrived at the nascent newspaper La Repubblica.
+His activity was considered journalistic.
+In fact since 1975, after passing the state exam, he had been registered as a professional journalist in the Order of Journalists of Lazio.
+His career continued at Panorama, with which he still collaborated until the end of his days, and finally arrived at the nascent newspaper La Repubblica.
 In 1978 he created the insert Satyricon, the first insert in an Italian periodical devoted entirely to satire.
 With Forattini they published some new signatures, including Sergio Staino and Ellekappa.
 In September 1979 he accepted the direction of the satirical newspaper Il Male.